ricardoalcocer/acspushmod/README.md

 # ArrowDB Push Notifications Library

 Titanium CommonJS Library to register device for ArrowDB Push Notifications.
 Simply add this file to your project and follow the usage instructions below.

 ## Motivation
 Push notifications with Titanium are sometimes a bit esoteric.
-With this library I'm simply trying to make it super easy to implement
+With this library I'm simply trying to make it super easy to implement.

 ## Requirements
 This library support Push Notifications via ArrowDB for iOS, Android and Blackberry.
 Before you use this library, you need to:

 * Make sure your Titanium App is provisioned for Cloud Services.
 * Obtain your Google Cloud Messaging credentials and Apple Push Notifications Certificate as explained [here](http://docs.appcelerator.com/titanium/3.0/#!/guide/Push_Notifications)